 Nurses who work nights can explore various ways on how to address and possibly ‘trick’ the circadian clock.
 An article in the Journal of Occupational & Environmental Medicine titled “Fatigue Risk Management in the Workplace” highlights the possibility of experiencing a beneficial effect from brighter light at night without the disadvantages.

-Field trials in shift work operations (including those involving hospital nurses) reveal that when sub-480 nm light wavelength are filtered out by using eyeglasses with specially designed wavelength filters (called Zircs™) , an employee is able to block the harmful effects of light (such as the resetting of the circadian clock), which can significantly improve levels of alertness, sleep, and mood.
+Field trials in shift work operations (including those involving hospital nurses) reveal that when sub-480 nm light wavelength is filtered out by using eyeglasses with specially designed wavelength filters (called Zircs™) , an employee is able to block the harmful effects of light (such as the resetting of the circadian clock), which can significantly improve levels of alertness, sleep, and mood.